yleeyilin/tp/docs/UserGuide.md

 ### Editing a contact : `edit`

-Edit a **person / staff / supplier / maintainer** contact in the Pooch Planner.
+Edit a **person / staff / supplier / maintainer** contact in the Pooch Planner so that you can consistently update your contacts with new details.

 <div style="display: flex;">
     <img src="images/ug-images/command-images/edit-before.png" style="flex: 1; margin-right: 5px; width: 50%; height: 50%;">